Analysis: Sterling returns to the 1980s, and it may get cheaper still

 Yet the rush to dump British assets has been driven by international developments too, including soaring gas prices and global growth worries that have driven investors to seek shelter in the dollar.
 The euro and yen have also hit multi-decade lows.

 A Reuters Sept.
-1-6 poll of nearly 60 currency strategists, is not as pessimistic.
+1-6 poll of nearly 60 currency strategists is not as pessimistic.
 The consensus was for sterling to nudge up to $1.16 in one and three months' time.
-Also, sterling has not fallen as much versus the euro or on a trade-weighted basis.
+Also, sterling has not fallen as much against the euro or on a trade-weighted basis. read more

 ALARMIST?